 The Health Board's Risk Management Framework aims to facilitate better decision making and improved efficiency, risk management can also provide greater assurance to stakeholders.
-It is important that it adds value to ensure the Health

-Board reduces uncertainty, informs decision-making and priorities, and achieves the best possible outcomes.
+It is important that it adds value to ensure the Health Board reduces uncertainty, informs decision-making and priorities, and achieves the best possible outcomes.

-The Health Board's Risk Management Framework clearly sets out the components that provide the foundation and organisational arrangements for supporting risk management processes in the Health Board.
+Our Risk Management Framework clearly sets out the components that provide the foundation and organisational arrangements for supporting risk management processes in the organisation.
 It clarifies roles and responsibilities, communication and reporting lines whilst also outlining the other components, such as the risk strategy and the risk protocols.